ShuffleZZZ/Contests/Advent/2021/README.md

 In this repository, shufflezzz is about to provide solutions for the puzzles using [Kotlin][kotlin] language.

+This is my attempt to solve most of 2021 Advent Of Code puzzles without using a global state or variables.

 If you stuck with Kotlin-specific questions or anything related to this template, check out the following resources:

 - [Kotlin docs][docs]